AlessandraPandolfi/Pandolfi-et-al.-beetle-communities-in-residential-landscapes/README.md

 # Pandolfi-et-al.-beetle-communities-in-residential-landscapes
-This repository contains code and data from a study examining ground‑dwelling beetle communities in recently built residential yards.
-The project evaluates how beetles respond to contrasting landscape designs – native‑plant–based yards versus conventionally landscaped yards dominated by turfgrass.
+This repository contains code and data from a study examining ground‑dwelling beetle communities in recently built residential yards in Central Florida, USA.
+The project evaluates how beetles respond to contrasting landscape designs – native-plant–based yards versus conventionally landscaped yards dominated by turfgrass.

 # How to use R Script and Data
 -	Open Script.R in R or RStudio.
-- Required packages are loaded in the script header.
+- Required packages are loaded in the script header of each section.
 -	All required datasets, including metadata, are provided in Datasets.xlsx.

 # Supplementary Material